-- The value of the Georgia Blueberry industry has risen from $22 million in 2000 to $312 million in 2013; and we are now the largest blueberry growing state in the nation.
+- The value of the Georgia Blueberry industry has risen from $22 million in 2000 to $335 million in 2014 (latest state data); and we are now the largest blueberry growing state in the nation.
 This growth is largely due to an outstanding blueberry breeding program and other College research programs that have allowed the growers to become more productive and more profitable.

 - The ornamental horticulture industry was estimated to be over $1.8 billion last year.
 Georgia scientists maintain their national leadership role in new pot, cut flower, and landscape plant selection, propagation, and production research.
 Our researchers and extension specialists are also helping to conserve natural resources and protect the environment through studies on water and nutrient use efficiency in greenhouses, plant nurseries, and landscapes.

-- Georgia’s fresh vegetable industry has exploded in the last 10 years, and we now rank 4rth in the nation in fresh market vegetables with a farm gate value of over $997 million.
-High quality-locally grown is a trademark of this sector of Georgia’s horticulture industry.
+- Georgia's fresh vegetable industry has exploded in the last 10 years, and we now rank 4rth in the nation in fresh market vegetables with a farm gate value of over $1 billion.
+High quality-locally grown is a trademark of this sector of Georgia's horticulture industry.